tolauwae/phd-thesis/src/introduction/introduction.typ

 There is a clear need for novel debugging techniques that can address the unique challenges of debugging embedded systems.
 In this dissertation, we present a novel virtual machine for programming embedded devices, called _WARDuino_, on top of which we develop three novel debuggers for addressing the specific challenges of debugging embedded systems.

+=== Laying the foundations#note[Chapter 2]

+The three novel debuggers presented in this dissertation, are described through a formal framework. // we developed during the writing of this dissertation.
+While common for programming languages, this is still too rarely done for debuggers.
+Yet, the benefits are the same.
+This motivated us to developed our own formal framework for describing remote debuggers.
+However, we are concious of the novelty and the complexity of our formalisations.
+Therefore dedicate @chapter:foundations of this book to present the formal framework we developed.
+We hope this chapter can help readers to more easily understand the following chapters.

-=== Challenges to debugging constrained devices
+=== Contributions to debugging of constrained devices

-In each chapter of this dissertation we discuss the specific challenges we address, but there are four main challenges that span the entire dissertation.
+In the following three chapters we discuss our three novel debuggers.
+Each address several unique challenges to debugging.
+Some of these challenges are not exclusively tied to constrained systems, but represent broader scientific challenges in debugging.
+However, each chapter is motivated by a larger challenge which tie all the chapters together.
+We present each of these main challenges here, and sketch the outline of their associated chapter below.

 #let C1 = [
-/ C1: Embedded software development is characterized by a _slow development cycle_. //, partly because reflashing the device after each change is time-consuming, and setting up typical hardware debuggers is cumbersome.
+/ C1: Embedded software development is limited to _bare-metal development tools and environments_, characterized by low-level programming languages, specific hardware requirements for debuggers, and slow code updates. //, partly because reflashing the device after each change is time-consuming, and setting up typical hardware debuggers is cumbersome.
 ]

 #let C2 = [